 “It’s been a great partnership for all of us, but I really believe that we have benefited and learned more from Bennie than he has from us,” says Mr. O’Brien.
 “His attitude, demeanor, and optimism are to be admired, and we all can learn more than a few lessons from him.
 He has changed our program for the better.
 Our team members love him, and he loves them.”

-“Bennie is such an enthusiastic kid and you can see it, whether he is cheering on the football team, participating on the Unified Bocce and Unified Track and Field teams, or in the classroom, where he is a serious student who wants to excel and attend a four-year college for students with cognitive disabilities next fall,” says Dr. Dojonovic, who also serves as a coach for the Unified Bocce and Track and Field teams.
+“Bennie is such an enthusiastic kid and you can see it, whether he is cheering on the football team, participating on the Unified Bocce and Unified Track and Field teams, or in the classroom, where he is a serious student who wants to excel and attend a four-year college,” says Dr. Dojonovic, who also serves as a coach for the Unified Bocce and Track and Field teams.
 “He was not able to compete as a varsity football athlete – something he has always wanted to do – but he carved out a role for himself to still be involved in football.
 He is a true leader because he recognizes and accepts responsibility for himself and his Fox Chapel Area classmates.”

 As co-captain of the Unified Bocce team and a member of the Unified Track and Field team, Bennie has had fantastic experiences as a Fox Chapel Area varsity athlete and has been convincing when trying to recruit some of his friends on the team and his school peers to join him.
 Two years ago (there was no track last season due to the virus), the track and field team advanced to states and placed third.
 Bennie also serves as an officer on the Best Buddies board of directors and went to Dr. Dojonovic last year asking if he could organize a flag football team.
 He was granted his request because everyone at the school knows when Bennie puts his mind to something, he will not rest until the job is done.